dimilowe/VCMStore/replit.md

-# VCM Store
+# VCM Hub

 ## Overview
-VCM Store is a public-facing creator marketplace built with Next.js 14, TypeScript, Tailwind CSS, and PostgreSQL.
-The platform allows visitors to browse products, blog posts, and resources without authentication.
-Users only need to create an account when claiming free products or purchasing paid items.
+VCM Hub is a creator-focused online campus built with Next.js 14, TypeScript, Tailwind CSS, and PostgreSQL.
+The platform captures attention through free utility tools and content, then converts visitors into users of paid apps and the broader ecosystem.
+Users can browse all content without authentication, only needing to create an account when claiming free products or purchasing paid items.

 ## Architecture